 All fasteners used to mount the Tool Changer to the robot and to customer's tooling should be tightened to a torque value as indicated.
 Refer to Table 2.1.
 Furthermore, removable (blue) Loctite 242 must be used on these fasteners.
-Table 2.1 contains recommended values based on engineering standards.
+Table 2.1 contains recommended values based on the engineering standards.

-WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
+WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (for example: electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
 Injury or equipment damage can occur with the Tool not placed and energized circuits on.
 Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.

 WARNING: Do not use lock washers under the head of the mounting fasteners or allow the mounting fasteners to protrude above the mating surfaces of the Master and Tool plates.
 Allowing fasteners to protrude above the mating surface will create a gap between the Master and Tool plates and not allow the locking mechanism to fully engage, this can cause damage to equipment or personal injury.
 The mounting fasteners must be flush or below the mating surfaces of the Master and Tool plates.

-Mating Surface Head of Mounting Fastener Must Be Flush or Below Mating Surface.
+Head of Mounting Fastener Must Be Flush or-Below Mating Surface.
 (Do Not Use Lock Washer under Head of Mounting Fastener.)

 CAUTION: Thread locker applied to fasteners must not be used more than once.
 Fasteners might become loose and cause equipment damage.
 Always apply new thread locker when reusing fasteners.
-CAUTION: Do not use fasteners that exceed the thread depth in the Tool Changer.
-Refer to